skodaconnect/myskoda/README.md

 The data will be anonymized (vin and personal data are replaced) and serves as unit tests.

 Please create a pull request with the resulting data to help us cover more vehicles.

+## Disclaimer

+This project is an unofficial API client for the Skoda API and is not affiliated with, endorsed by, or associated with Skoda Auto or any of its subsidiaries.

+Use this project at your own risk.
+Skoda Auto may update or modify its API without notice, which could render this client inoperative or non-compliant.
+The maintainers of this project are not responsible for any misuse, legal implications, or damages arising from its use.

+Ensure compliance with Skoda Auto's terms of service and any applicable laws when using this software.